simonvdv/FoundryVTT-giveitem/README.md

 #### Information

-SimonVdV has worked on this project in his free time.
+I'm working on this project on my free time.
 Updates and fixes may take time, so please be patient and considerate when it comes to support.

 #### Support